Game-based learning: How games help children develop

 Games are not only fun, but also important for children's development.
 As children grow older, they learn more and more about the world around them and develop new skills.
 An important aspect of playing games is the social interaction and cooperation between children.

 Even young children need social interaction.
 Toddlers and toddlers learn social skills by playing together with peers.
-Playing games helps children learn how to work together and how to consider the needs and wishes of others.
+Playing games helps children learn how to work together and take into account the needs and wants of others.

 Playing together promotes the development of motor and creative skills

-Playing games with others not only promotes children's social skills, but also their motor and creative skills.
-For example, children learn how to move and how to use their body to play a game.
+Playing games with others not only promotes... social skills of children, but also their motor and creative skills.
+For example, children learn how to move and use their bodies to play a game.
 They also learn how to use their imagination to come up with new games.

 Playing games in the neighborhood can make you feel safer